tedtieken/django-asset-convoy/README.md

 ---------
 With static Your pages load faster.
 Sometimes a lot faster.

-In initial tests with heroku and s3, using ```convoy``` and ```carpool`` sped up DocumentReady times from ~1500 milliseconds average to 546 milliseconds average.
-(Google's homepage by comparison loaded in 341ms average).
+In initial tests with heroku and s3, using ```convoy``` and ```carpool``` sped up DocumentReady times from ~1500 milliseconds average to 546 milliseconds average.
+(Google's homepage by hit DocumentReady in 341ms average).
 Method: Middle 8 of 10 page loads measured without caching by chrome devtools.
 GTmetrix performance reports went from 91%/78% to 99%/98%.

 More tests pending.